Take the first step

 Smaller items, such as bags, is a great place to start your hand stitching career.
 But no matter how small an item… never, NEVER use artificial sinew or other synthetic thread.
 Whatever you make with it is out of time!
 Use waxed linen thread, genuine sinew or whatever natural fiber thread being commonly available to your persona instead.

 Patterns has been mentioned but important enough to repeat.
 Use good historic patterns, preferably with hand stitching instructions included.
-Don’t make a set of buckskin Levi’s and think they’re authentic just because they’re made of hide, it doesn’t even help to use braintan.
+Don’t make a set of buckskin Levi’s and think they’re authentic just because they’re made of hide.
+No, it doesn’t even help to use braintan.
 Correct cut and fit is essential when re-creating historic garments.
 So buy a pattern or make your own after an original garment if you are skilled enough.

 Use fabrics and materials known to the originals such as wool, linen, cotton, smoke tanned hides etc. Synthetics are out of the question.
 Fabrics and readymade clothing was a staple throughout the fur trade.
 Cloth clothing made after a good historic pattern is also a great place to start moneywise, and always more authentic than those brain tanned Levi´s.